Suakin: 21st century

-SInce 2000, Sudan’s National Corporation for Antiquities and Museums has undertaken research and documented the history of Suakin, and in 2022, the online project Sudan Memory published historical photographs, architectural drawings and a 3D reconstruction of the town on its website.
+Since 2000, Sudan's National Corporation for Antiquities and Museums has undertaken research and documented the history of Suakin, and in 2022, the online project Sudan Memory published historical photographs, architectural drawings and a 3D reconstruction of the town on its website.

 On 17 January 2018, as part of a rapprochement with Sudan, Turkey was granted a 99-year lease over Suakin island.
 Turkey plans to restore the ruined Ottoman port city on the island.

+On 12 June 2022, some 15,000 sheep drowned in the sinking of the Badr 1 in the port of Suakin.

 Buildings of Suakin

 A detailed description of the buildings of Suakin, including measured plans and detailed sketches, can be found in The Coral Buildings of Suakin: Islamic Architecture, Planning, Design and Domestic Arrangements in a Red Sea Port by Jean-Pierre Greenlaw, Kegan Paul International, 1995, ISBN 0-7103-0489-7.

 Climate

 Suakin has a very hot desert climate (Köppen BWh) with brutally hot and humid, though dry, summers and very warm winters.
 Rainfall is minimal except from October to December, when easterly winds can give occasional downpours: in November 1965 as much as 445 mm fell, but in the whole year from July 1981 to June 1982 no more than 3 mm was recorded.